-Applications for Student Research Opportunities are now closed.
-New funding will become available in the upcoming 2017-18 academic year.
-Please look out for a new opportunities in the fall of 2017!
+Applications for Student Research Opportunities are currently closed.
+Please look out for a new opportunities in AY 20-21.

 The Harvard College-Mindich Program in Community-Engaged Research (PCER) is a 10-week immersive experience focused on community-engaged inquiry projects with local communities.The program will provide a small team of Harvard undergraduate researchers the opportunity to learn about collaboration and reciprocity in a research context, working on a pre-designed project alongside Harvard faculty in collaboration with community partners as part of a multidisciplinary research team.
 PCER fellows will develop skills necessary to carry out research that is academically rigorous as well as responsive to community interests and priority action areas.
 Fellows live together in one of the Harvard College houses and participate in rich evening and weekend programming that includes both social and academic activities.

 For the summer 2017, students will be part of the Gender, Race, and Violence Working Group.
 As members of an interdisciplinary research team, and in partnership with community leaders in anti-violence advocacy work in the Boston area, students will explore questions at the intersection of Stand Your Ground laws, hyper-incarceration, domestic violence, and police violence.
-Application deadline is March 1, 2017.
 More information can be found on the Office of Undergraduate Research and Fellowships website, http://uraf.harvard.edu/pcer.

 HARVARD SUMMER UNDERGRADUATE RESEARCH VILLAGE PROGRAMS